varmatieto/Repres_a1/PA1_template.md

 ```

-The data for this assignment has be downloaded from the course web
-site: [Activity monitoring data](https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip) [52K], unzipped in /data directory.

-The variables included in this dataset are:

-* **steps**: Number of steps taking in a 5-minute interval (missing
-    values are coded as `NA`);

-* **date**: The date on which the measurement was taken in YYYY-MM-DD
-    format and parsed in Date format;

-* **interval**: Identifier for the 5-minute interval in which
-    measurement was taken

-The dataset is stored in a comma-separated-value (CSV) file; this dataset has a total of 17568 observations.
+The dataset is stored in a comma-separated-value (CSV) file.
+This dataset has a total of **17568** observations.

-The dataset comprises 61 days, from 2012-10-01 to 2012-11-30.
+The dataset comprises **61** days, from 2012-10-01 to 2012-11-30.
-Every day there are 288 intervals.
+Every day is divided in **288** intervals of 5 minutes.